davewasmer/devcert/README.md

 ```

 You can supply any or all of these methods - ones you do not supply will fall
-back to the default implemenation.
+back to the default implementation.

 ## Testing